Siamak-Solat/Federated-Learning-for-Occupancy-Prediction-with-Highly-Imbalanced-Non-IID-Low-Volume-Data/README.md

 ---

 ### How to use it
-1. Copy everything between the triple-backtick blocks (inclusive) into a new `README.md`.
+1. Copy everything between the triple-backtick blocks into a new `README.md`.
-2. Add a `LICENSE` file with the MIT text.
+2. Add a `LICENSE` file containing the MIT text.
-3. Create `requirements.txt` from the list above or via `pip freeze`.
+3. Supply a `requirements.txt` (list above) or an `environment.yml`.
-4. Commit and push — done!
+4. Commit and push—done!
 ```